Get ready. You’re going to hear a lot about self-care from me in my next few posts. Why?

 - Use your notes on your computer or a special notebook to just brain dump and clear your mind.
 Just write down anything and everything you need to get out of your head.
 I do this in an upgraded notebook, like the Moleskine Cahier Journal, and write everything from things I need to do that day to things I want to do in the future.
 It’s complete chicken scratch, but I keep it close to me and anytime I think I might forget something it goes in there.

-- Invest in a goal planning notebook like the Smart Life Push Journal or the Progress Planner.
+- Invest in a goal planning notebook like the Smart Life Push Journal or the Passion Planner (which is what I’m currently using).
 You can boost your confidence by having a place to write down your goals and accomplishments.

 - Perhaps you really do need an adult version of “Dear Diary,” where you can simply release anxiety by just getting it down on paper (or computer).
 It can be a good way to forgive yourself, let go and move on.